 The Second World War was a huge historical event and yet the part played by Northern Ireland is often forgotten.
 Here, you can find out about wartime Northern Ireland, from stories you will know, like the Battle of the Atlantic to the Belfast Blitz.
 Alongside these events, people got on with their lives as best they could.

 Everyday stories in extraordinary times

-World War Two affected everyone
+The Second World War affected everyone

 The content on WartimeNI is non-sectarian in nature.
 We remember British and Irish combatants alike.
 You will learn stories of the American, Canadian, ANZAC and Polish who made temporary homes here.
-As well as the troops, we feature German prisoners of war, fleeing Jewish refugees and all those with a connection to wartime NI.
+As well as the troops, we feature German prisoners of war, fleeing Jewish refugees and all those with a connection to wartime Northern Ireland.

 About the Author

-Scott Edgar became hooked on World War Two stories at an early age.
+Scott Edgar became hooked on Second World War stories at an early age.
 His grandfather, Alexander Liggett, served in the Royal Tank Regiment.
 Both grandparents would regale a young Scott with tales of desert battles and daring prison escapes.
 From there it was a journey into an ever more fascinating conflict.